divbloxjs/divbloxjs-application-generator/templates/configs/dxconfig-readme.md

 - `webServiceConfig.additionalRoutes`: An array that contains additional routes that Divblox should set up.
 Each additional route is an object containing a `location` (The url path that will be reached) and a `router` (The path to the expressjs router that will handle requests)
-- `webServiceConfig.useHttps`: If set to `true`, the property `serverHttps` must be populated since divblox will attempt to start a https server rather than a http server for expressjs
-- `webServiceConfig.serverHttps`: The paths to the keyfile and certificate when running in https mode.
-You can easily generate these files with

-`openssl req -nodes -new -x509 -keyout server.key -out server.cert`
-- `webServiceConfig.serverHttps.keyPath`: The path to the keyfile
-- `webServiceConfig.serverHttps.certPath`: The path to the certificate
 - `divbloxPackagesRootLocal`: Specifies the root path that will host all local divblox packages
 - `divbloxPackages`: Specifies all installed divblox packages.
 Packages can be either locally hosted or remotely.
 - `divbloxPackages.local`: An array containing the package names of every locally hosted divblox package